Reptile to mammal

 Zhe-Xi Luo, Nature 450:1012 (2007)

-- The evolution appears to be ‘directed’.
+- The evolution appears to be directed.
 Complex changes to the lower jaw and associated soft body parts (muscles, internal ear organisation) and concomitant changes in the post-cranial skeleton and tissues appear to be orchestrated towards a pre-determined end.

-- Accompanying the full range of fenestral arrangements that were present soon after the first appearance of terrestrial animals appeared a bewilderingly diverse array of tetrapod body designs.
+- Accompanying the full range of fenestral arrangements that existed soon after the first appearance of terrestrial animals there appeared a bewilderingly diverse array of tetrapod body designs.
 Some tetrapods propelled themselves by lateral undulation of the vertebral column, later forms, increasingly, by a combination of lateral undulation and limb-driven locomotion.
 The latter arose independently within several groups (Rieppel & Reisz 1999).
 There were also convergences in respect of skull roof pattern, the mandible, the axial skeleton and limb design (ibid).

 - A bony secondary palate evolved in therapsids independently three times, in dicynodonts, therocephalians and cynodonts, each time in a different way (Sidor 2003b).